 Do you have any online budgeting tools you like to use?
 Share your opinion in the comments section below.

-If you are stuck knee-deep in debt, I know 3 personal financial blogs that you need to read and might help you out.
-Moreover, if you prefer a desktop software to an online one and can’t afford Quicken desktop version check out 5 Free Financial Software Alternatives to Quicken.
+Moreover, if you prefer a desktop software to an online one and can’t afford Quicken desktop version check out 5 Free Financial Software Alternatives to Quicken .